30% off all Nativity Candles today! Use NATIVITY30 at checkout!

 In 2023, Oakcrest once again rallied to upend the Classical Countdown, but instead of Vivaldi, they promoted Gustav Holst's The Planets, which includes Jupiter, the original tune to Oh God Beyond All Praising.
 They were once again rewarded for their hard work, with Holst coming in second just behind Beethoven's Ninth Symphony.

-This year, the Oakcrest girls are at it again and trying to vault Modest Mussorgsky‘s Pictures at an Exhibition into the top spot.
-We will see if they pull it off come Thanksgiving.
+This year, the Oakcrest girls were at it again, trying to give Modest Mussorgsky‘s Pictures at an Exhibition the countdown's top spot.